asalazar76/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+## Description of abbreviations of measurementsthe Data
+leading t or f is based on time or frequency measurements.
+Body = related to body movement.
+Gravity = acceleration of gravity
+Acc = accelerometer measurement
+Gyro = gyroscopic measurements
+Jerk = sudden movement acceleration
+Mag = magnitude of movement
+mean and SD are calculated for each subject for each activity for each mean and SD measurements.
+The units given are g’s for the accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks.

+These signals were used to estimate variables of the feature vector for each pattern:
+‘-XYZ’ is used to denote 3-axial signals in the X, Y and Z directions.
+They total 33 measurements including the 3 dimensions - the X,Y, and Z axes.

+tBodyAcc-XYZ
+tGravityAcc-XYZ
+tBodyAccJerk-XYZ
+tBodyGyro-XYZ
+tBodyGyroJerk-XYZ
+tBodyAccMag
+tGravityAccMag
+tBodyAccJerkMag
+tBodyGyroMag
+tBodyGyroJerkMag
+fBodyAcc-XYZ
+fBodyAccJerk-XYZ
+fBodyGyro-XYZ
+fBodyAccMag
+fBodyAccJerkMag
+fBodyGyroMag
+fBodyGyroJerkMag
+The set of variables that were estimated from these signals are: mean(): Mean value std(): Standard deviation

 ## Our DATA